-Vice President, Strategy, Business Development, and Non-Utility Operations
+Senior Vice President, Strategy, Business Development, and Non-Utility Operations

 Gautam joined Washington Gas and WGL Holdings, Inc. in 2002.
 In his current role, he is responsible for overseeing corporate strategy and corporate business development including WGL's program of investing in emerging clean and efficient energy technology companies and assets.
 In addition, he oversees all of WGL Holdings' non-utility operating segments consisting of Retail Energy Marketing, Commercial Energy Systems, Wholesale Energy Solutions, and Alternative Energy Investments.